arooj-png/Interview-Analyzer-/README.md

-# 🎤 Interview Answer Analyzer
+# 🎤 Interview Answer Analyzer - FirstImpression

 An interactive Flask-based web app that analyzes mock interview answers for tone, sentiment, clarity, and professionalism.